 Prescription assistance program

 If you don’t have coverage for your prescription drugs you may be able to get help from a prescription assistance program.
 These programs bring together professionals and patients in an attempt to help people get the medication that they need.

-Not only with medicare, PAPs are available for younger patients with hardship as well.
+Not only with medicare, but PAPs are also available for younger patients with hardship as well.
 Most pharmaceutical companies offer PAP through their website.
-Once you get your prescription, ask for the manufacturer and visit manufacturer’s PAP page below.
+Once you get your prescription, ask for the manufacturer and visit the manufacturer’s PAP page below.
 You may get lucky!

 Think about going generic

 A lot of the brand name drugs on the market are very highly-priced.
 Often there are generic alternatives available at a reduced cost.
 These generic medications are FDA approved and are therefore a completely safe alternative.